sonalsannigrahi/Archers-Final/LogBook.md

 Tarcisio Teixeira - This week, after setting everything up, I began planning the encryption of data and the structures to save them.
 Next week I plan to create an encryption class.

-Sonal Sannigrahi- I have implemented a version of controlling the angle of the bow movement using the cursor.
+Sonal Sannigrahi - I have implemented a version of controlling the angle of the bow movement using the cursor.
 Still under testing and debugging.
 Next week, I will look into more functionalities of the characters involved.

+Maelys Solal - This week I focused on setting up the VM and getting familiar with SFML.
+I began thinking about the Character, Opponent and Weapon classes.
+Next week, I will start implementing them and I will also continue learning about SFML.

+Alice Aubert -